 Other components of the label, such as the ingredient list, will help you select products that fit your own nutritional philosophies.

-Dr. Donna Waltz: Canned food definitely contains more water.
+Dr. Donna Waltz: Canned wet food definitely contains more water.
 Because of the canning process, it is easier for canned food to contain more high-moisture ingredients like fish, poultry and meat so the net result could be higher protein per calorie along with the higher moisture content; but this is not a universal statement.
 Something to watch out for is that higher protein ingredients often also contain higher fat.
 So for the calorie conscious cat, this is something to watch carefully.